sagargoswami2001/TechnoHacks-To-Do-List/README.md

-# TechnoHacks-To-Do-List
+# TechnoHacks To Do List
-To-Do list Using Python.
+- To-Do list Using Python.